sphinx-doc/sphinx/Doc-26/library/imp.rst

 .. class:: NullImporter(path_string)

-   The :class:`NullImporter` type is a :pep:`302` import hook that handles non- directory path strings by failing to find any modules.
+   The :class:`NullImporter` type is a :pep:`302` import hook that handles non-directory path strings by failing to find any modules.
 Calling this type with an existing directory or empty string raises :exc:`ImportError`.
    Otherwise, a :class:`NullImporter` instance is returned.

    Python adds instances of this type to ``sys.path_importer_cache`` for any path entries that are not directories and are not handled by any other path hooks on